ilg-ul/opt-install-scripts/README.md

 $ alias atl='export PATH=${HOME}/opt/texlive/bin/x86_64-darwin:${PATH}'
 ```

+Notes:

-Note 1: Homebrew blacklisted TeX, (_"Installing TeX from source is weird and gross"_), but, apart from size and install time, there are no other problems.
+- homebrew blacklisted TeX, (_"Installing TeX from source is weird and gross"_), but, apart from size and install time, there are no other problems.

-Note 2: However, due to its size, it is better to keep TeX separate from the Homebrew instances, which can now be reinstalled more easily.
+- however, due to its size, it is better to keep TeX separate from the Homebrew instances, which can now be reinstalled more easily.

-Note 3: The current script installs TeX Live 2016.
+- the current script installs TeX Live 2016.
+- the GCC manuals fail with `-scheme basic` (!
+I can't find file `texinfo.tex'.)
+- the OpenOCD manual passes with `-scheme basic`